Central Catholic High School

 • Learn about and apply methods for problem-solving and conflict resolution.

-Activities: Five topics of leadership presentations per year opened to the full student body.
-Each presentation will have an introduction, guest speaker, small group break-out session, big group reporting back; one service project together per year, one leadership building activity, Christmas gift exchange, and a workshop for the leaders.
+Activities: Five topics of leadership presentations per year opened to Women Engaged Members.
+Each presentation will have an introduction, a small group break-out session, and a big group reporting back.
+Other activities include one service project together per year, one leadership-building activity, a Friendsgiving, a Christmas gift exchange, and a workshop for the leaders.

 Eligibility: Open to all female students.